If you owe a tax debt to the ATO, you should be concerned with three things.

-If the ATO refuses your application for remission of the GIC, you cannot object to the decision and have it reconsidered internally by the ATO.
-You can only appeal the decision to the Federal Court (but not the AAT).
+If the ATO refuses your application for remission of the GIC, you cannot object to the decision in the same way you can with other tax decisions.
+Your only formal right to appeal is to the Federal Court (but not the AAT).

 This means that you should be careful when applying for a remission of the GIC.
 If your application is incomplete or doesn’t include the right kind of information, then the ATO may refuse it even if your circumstances would qualify you for the remission.
 There is no cheap or straightforward way to have a poorly constructed or incomplete application re-considered.
 It is a difficult and expensive process to appeal refused applications, because you can only do so in the Federal Court.